 The beauty of this salad is its simplicity – nothing is tricky to find here, and most of the dressing ingredients are pantry staples.

-- Chicken thighs.
-I prefer using thighs because they’re juicier than chicken breast, but you can use breast if you like.
+• Chicken thighs.
+I prefer using thighs because they’re juicier than chicken breast, but you can use breasts if you like.
 You can also use leftover roast chicken, or pre-shredded chicken or pick up a rotisserie chicken and use that!
 Always go free-range.
 I’m marinating them with lemon juice, rosemary and garlic, but you could sprinkle them with salt and pepper if you like.

 How to make it

-Start by mixing your chicken marinade ingredients together, then add the chicken and toss to coat.
+Start by mixing your chicken marinade ingredients, then add the chicken and toss to coat.
 Ideally, you want to marinate it for at least 30 minutes, but it’s fine to just leave it in the marinade while you prepare the rest of the salad ingredients.

 Place the prosciutto on a lined oven tray, along with little piles of grated parmesan, then bake for 8 minutes at 180C (360F) until lovely and crispy.
 Let cool slightly then break both up into little shards.